neurobioinfo/scrnabox/README_HTO.md

 --nCRNAU 6500 \
 --pmtU 25
 ```

+**To-do**
+-We should consider renaming the options for features and counts
+  -Feature: nfeatures_U, nfeatures_L
+  -Counts: ncounts_U, ncounts_L

 ### Step 4: Demuplixing
 If you are using hashtag, you need to choose the right label (for the hashtags), you can get the hashtag labels by running the following code
 ```